sio2Graphs/Pareto-Releases/README.md

 Added "Label Density" to arc.
 This will thin percentages if needed or wanted.
 Improved label text placement.
 Added "Customize Labels" to shorten or edit long labels.
 Can go from the start or end of the text.
-Improved display and architecture elements in order to make all of the above changes.
+Improved display and architecture elements in order to make all of the above changes.<br />

-#### 0 Minor Changes
 All Changes were rolled into a major update

+0 Minor Changes<br />
-#### 0 Maintenance Improvements
+0 Maintenance Improvements<br />
-All Changes were rolled into a major update
-#### 0 Bug Fixes
+0 Bug Fixes<br />
-All Changes were rolled into a major update

 ## pareto7.12.0.11-Certified
 ###### published 11/2023

 #### Updates
-The only changes were to downgrade powerbi-visuals-utils-formattingutils and upgrade powerbi-visuals-api.
+The only changes were to downgrade powerbi-visuals-utils-formattingutils and upgrade powerbi-visuals-api.<br />

-#### 0 Major Changes
+0 Major Changes<br />
-#### 0 Minor Changes
+0 Minor Changes<br />
-#### 0 Maintenance Improvements
+0 Maintenance Improvements
 #### 1 Bug Fix
 downgraded powerbi-visuals-utils-formattingutils so locale would work.

 ## v7.12.0.10 Certified
 ###### published 10/2023

+0 Major Changes
 #### 2 Minor Changes
 Added type and opacity to Business Pane, so users can use a solid color for the pane.
-Formatted scrollbar, visually impactful for the user
+Formatted scrollbar, visually impactful for the user<br /><br />
+0 Maintenance Improvements
 #### 1 Bug Fix
 Was not displaying properly in Firefox.
 Mulitple changes from .style to .attr.
 Use .attr for shape and size.